-Based on the review of copies of the Section 16(a) reports and amendments thereto furnished to us and/or written representations from our directors, executive officers and 10% Holders that no other reports were required to be filed, we believe that for the year ended December 31, 2011 our directors, executive officers and 10% Holders complied with all Section 16(a) filing requirements applicable to them, except that a Form 4 filed by Richard A. Baker with respect to the disposition of 5,242 shares of Common Stock was filed one day late.
+Based on the review of copies of the Section 16(a) reports and amendments thereto furnished to us and/or written representations from our directors, executive officers and 10% Holders that no other reports were required to be filed, we believe that for the year ended December 31, 2012 our directors, executive officers and 10% Holders complied with all Section 16(a) filing requirements applicable to them, except that Form 4s, filed in respect of Common Stock withheld by us to satisfy the tax withholding obligation of the reporting person in connection with shares of restricted Common Stock that vested, were filed 50 days late by Richard A. Baker with respect to the disposition of 5,242 shares of Common Stock and by John B. Roche with respect to the disposition of 6,036 shares of Common Stock.
+These late filings were due to an administrative error.